tructdao/glowing-octopus/README.md

 We then created the Ticket class which includes instance variables for the following:

 * VIP level
 ..* This is how we will keep our Array Priority queue organized.
+It is a random number from 0 to 10.
+0 being the highest priority.
 * ID number
 ..* This ID number is a number that shows the chronological order in which each of the tickets were added to the queue.
 * Description